We’ve been making history and bringing our world closer together for over 100

 1. Is it the TRUTH?

 3. Will it build GOODWILL and BETTER FRIENDSHIPS?

 4. Will it be BENEFICIAL to all concerned?

 We want people with differing perspectives and ideas who will help us take action to create lasting change in communities at home and around the world.
 Through the Rotaract Club of Toronto, you will find unique opportunities to get involved.
 Everyone is welcome!

-Rotarians and Rotaractors participating on the 2019 Toronto Pride Parade.
+Rotarians and Rotaractors participating Toronto Pride Parade.